hozblok/formula/README.md

 ```

-Building the documentation
+Documentation
 --------------------------

-Documentation for the example project is generated using Sphinx.
-Sphinx has the
-ability to automatically inspect the signatures and documentation strings in
-the extension module to generate beautiful documentation in a variety formats.
-The following command generates HTML-based reference documentation; for other
-formats please refer to the Sphinx manual:

- - `cd python_example/docs`
- - `make html`
+In progress...

 License
 -------

-pybind11 is provided under a BSD-style license that can be found in the LICENSE
+formula is provided under a Apache license that can be found in the LICENSE
 file.
 By using, distributing, or contributing to this project, you agree to the
 terms and conditions of this license.